SGM Herb Friedman (Ret.)

 Stay away from military factories.
 Stay away from airfields.
 Stay away from entrenchments.
 Stay away from soldiers.
 Stay off railroads.
 Stay off main highways and crossroads.

 Leaflets showing heavy bombers were used once again during the Korean War.
 The USAF dropped leaflet 1080 printed by the First Radio Broadcasting and Leaflet group on 18 September 1951.
 It showed a B-29 Super Fortress on one side and a bombed rail yard on the other.
 It was prepared to stimulate the individual soldiers fear of the United Nations material superiority in meeting an attack.
-The
+The leaflet text is:

 These bombs of fire await your next attack